About

 Serving suggestions

-Serve them with coffee or tea!
-Or a babyccino for kids.
+Serve them with your favorite coffee and tea drinks, like a flavorful masala chai or a vanilla steamer (babyccino) for kids.

 A hot cross buns split in half to show the fluffy, soft inside and the melted chocolate chips.